This post may contain affiliate links. For more information, read my disclosure policy.

 How do you make ganache for cakes?

-• TIP: since Mickey and Minnie are red, and it can be hard to get food coloring to be really red, head to your local craft store and get some already-made red frosting.
+• Since it can be hard to get food coloring to be really red, head to your local craft store and get some already-made red frosting.
 It comes in a can and has the perfect color.
 This is so much easier than making your own red frosting!

 Mickey Mouse Cake (How To)